Marginal revenue: Marginal revenue curve

 The marginal revenue curve is affected by the same factors as the demand curve – changes in income, changes in the prices of complements and substitutes, changes in populations, etc. These factors can cause the MR curve to shift and rotate.
 Marginal revenue curve differs under perfect competition and imperfect competition (monopoly).

 Under perfect competition, there are multiple firms present in the market.
-Changes in the supply level of a single firm does not have an impact on the total price in the market.
+Changes in the supply level of a single firm does not have an impact on the price in the market.
 Firms follow the price determined by market equilibrium of supply and demand and are price takers.
 The marginal revenue curve is a horizontal line at the market price, implying perfectly elastic demand and is equal to the demand curve.

 Under monopoly, one firm is a sole seller in the market with a differentiated product.
 The supply level (output) and price is determined by the monopolist in order to maximise profits, making a monopolist a price maker.
 The marginal revenue for a monopolist is the private gain of selling an additional unit of output.
 The marginal revenue curve is downward sloping and below the demand curve and the additional gain from increasing the quantity sold is lower than the chosen market price.
 Under monopoly, the price of all units lowers each time a firm increases its output sold, this causes the firm to face a diminishing marginal revenue.